harmonysoft-tech/traute/core/javac/README.md

 *Traute* supports such *NotNullByDefault* annotations on package, class and method level.

-It's possible to specify that annotations through the *traute.annotations.not.null.by.default.* option prefix followed by the [instrumentation type](https://github.com/denis-zhdanov/traute/blob/master/core/common/src/main/java/tech/harmonysoft/oss/traute/common/instrumentation/InstrumentationType.java#L69).
+We can customize that annotations through the *traute.annotations.not.null.by.default.* option prefix followed by the [instrumentation type](https://github.com/denis-zhdanov/traute/blob/master/core/common/src/main/java/tech/harmonysoft/oss/traute/common/instrumentation/InstrumentationType.java#L69).

 Example: